winitzki/scall/tutorial/programming_dhall.md

 Dhall does not require capitalizing the names of types and type parameters.
 In this book, we capitalize all type constructors (such as `List`).
 Simple type parameters are usually not capitalized in Dhall libraries (`a`, `b`, etc.), but we will sometimes write capitalized type parameters (`A`, `B`, etc.) for additional clarity.
-Values are never be capitalized in this book.
+Values are never capitalized in this book.

 #### Almost no type inference